About research degrees

 The following types of research degrees are all qualifications in their own right.
 They each have a different duration and examination requirements.

 PhDs are the highest research degree-level qualification in the UK.
 A PhD allows you to explore a specific area of your chosen subject in-depth.
-You'll conduct a piece of independent and original research, which you'll write up in the form of a substantial thesis.
+You'll conduct a piece of independent and original research, which you'll write up as a thesis.
 A supervisor will help you to navigate your topic, offering expert advice on the direction of your research.

 Completing a PhD can give you a great sense of personal achievement.
-You'll develop high-level transferable skills and contribute to the development of knowledge in your chosen field.
+You'll develop high-level transferable skills and contribute to developing knowledge in your chosen field.
 Our research students often present papers and posters at conferences in the UK and abroad.
 Many have the satisfaction of seeing their work published.

 Some departments offer the opportunity to undertake a PhD by distance learning.
 This means that you undertake your research and thesis production remotely, attending York’s campus only occasionally.
 You can be based in the UK or abroad and can study full-time or part-time.